thorstensson/vue-navbar/README.md

 # NavBar - Vue - JS - BEM

-A simple and responsive navigation bar with full modal on smaller devices.
+A simple and responsive navigation bar.
 Hides on scroll down.
 Needed to code this up to refresh my mind on how to, instead of using a component library.
 And I love doing UI stuff.
 BEM makes it easier; still a semantic fan.

 ## Demo